Best 5 Day Tokyo Itinerary (Cultural + Nature + Night Views)

 Odaiba Seaside Park

-Odaiba is a man-made island in Tokyo Bay and was one of my favorite spots in Tokyo.
-Enjoy views of Tokyo Bay and the Rainbow Bridge, especially at sunset or when the bridge is lit up at night.
+I loved the views of Tokyo Bay and the Rainbow Bridge, especially at sunset and when the bridge lit up at night.

-There’s also many malls like DiverCity Tokyo Plaza with its life-sized Gundam statue, or take a relaxing cruise around Tokyo Bay for views of the city’s skyline and waterfront.
+Next time I’d want to take a cruise around Tokyo Bay for views of the city’s skyline and waterfront.

 For Day 5 you’ll head back to northern Tokyo for shopping and parks and explore more historical and relaxing sites for a break from the bustling side of Tokyo.